-Spring time in Provence is a perfect time to be there.
-The weather is kind, the flowers are out and the crowds have yet to descend.
 You can choose to paint as much or as little as you like, we’ll have daily demonstrations or workshops to challenge you or you can just paint alongside.
 There will be outings as well to explore and paint the area.
-You can come for one week, two or three, bring a partner or come by yourself.

 Non painting partners will find plenty to do.
 If you enjoy rock climbing you’ll know that nearby Bouox is a mecca for climbers and judging by the number of two wheelers that whoosh past you, the cycling is good in this region too.
 Kayaking along the Durance is a joy to the senses and relatively sedate whilst walking and running can include tricky ravines or quiet lanes through the vineyards.